-These features allow for you to set up email notifications alerting you immediately if your website goes down, and also letting you know when your website has come back up.
-You can also keep track of some helpful statistics that help you keep track of how long your site was down for, when the last time your site went down, as well as your server response times.
+These features allow you to set up email notifications, immediately alerting you if your website goes down.
+It also lets you know when your website has come back up.
+You can track how long your site was down for, when the last time your site went down, as well as your server response times.

-To get started, make sure you have the WPMU DEV Dashboard installed & activated on your site – and ensure that you are logged into the Dashboard with an active WPMU DEV membership.
+Make sure you have the WPMU DEV Dashboard plugin installed and activated on your site – and ensure that you are logged into the Dashboard with an active WPMU DEV membership.
 (Uptime Monitoring will only work with an active membership.)

-When you return to the Hummingbird Dashboard, you’ll see a blue Activate button in the Uptime module.
-Click on this button to be redirected to Uptime Monitoring section within Hummingbird.
+When you visit the Hummingbird Dashboard, you’ll see a blue Activate button in the Uptime module.
+Click on this button to be redirected to the Uptime Monitoring section within Hummingbird.

-At the top of the Uptime section you’ll see a lot of interesting information regarding your site.
-Since this is the first time I’ve turned on Uptime Monitoring, there isn’t much information to see.
-But once you’ve had Uptime Monitoring running for awhile it will look like this:
+At the top of the Uptime section, you’ll notice some key pieces of information regarding your site.
+If this is the first time you’ve turned on Uptime Monitoring, it’s possible that there won’t be much information to see.

 Beneath this, you’ll find a nifty graph of the response time of your site at various times throughout the reporting period: